Arsha Vidya

 Arsha Vidya — Vision of the Rishis

-A Trdition of Teaching
+A Tradition of Teaching

 What is Arsha Vidya?

-Rishi means the one who knows.
-The word is derived from the Sanskrit root 'ṛṣ' which is in the sense of knowing.
-The knowledge — the Vidya — of the Rishis is called Arsha Vidya.
+A Rishi is one who knows.
+The word “Rishi” is derived from the Sanskrit root ṛṣ, used in the sense of knowing.
+The knowledge — the Vidyā — of the Rishis is called Arsha Vidyā.

+Arsha Vidyā is not mysticism.
 Mystics do not create mystics.
-A mystic cannot make another one equally an eloquent mystic.
-If he can, then there is a means of communication and therefore there is nothing mystic about it.
-Mystics have no tradition, whereas when teaching is involved, there is communication.
-Then there can be a tradition — a teacher, a student, and his or her student; the Guru-Sisya Parampara.
-Then the flow is possible.
-Knowledge always flows to the hearts, to the minds.
+A mystic cannot make another person an equally eloquent mystic.
+If he can, then there is a means of communication — and therefore, there is nothing mystic about it.

 ✦ ✦ ✦